 - One part gritty amendment, such as perlite, pumice, pebbles, bark chips, pieces of broken pots, etc.

-Maintenance and Repotting
+Maintenance and Repotting the Elephant Bush

 Repot if your elephant bush turns yellow from lack of soil nutrients, if the soil does not retain adequate moisture, or when the plant becomes overgrown.
 Roots growing out of the drainage holes is a good indicator.
 Typically every few years is sufficient.